imodeljs/frontend-sample-showcase/src/frontend-samples/component-gallery/toggle-sample/readme.md

 Copyright © Bentley Systems, Incorporated.
 All rights reserved.

-The UI Component Samples are showcasing a variety of different user interface components that are able to be used in your imodel.js applications.
+The UI Component Samples demonstrate a variety of user interface components that can be used in your imodel.js applications.

 ## Purpose